 This shortcut feature is ideal for users who could benefit from fast access to a customized menu of accessibility options.
-It's also a great solution if you just want a quick way to control a single accessibility mode, like Smart Invert for example, which remains the closest thing we have to an official "Dark Mode" in iOS 11.
+It's also a great solution if you just want a quick way to control a single accessibility mode like Reduce White Point, for example, which dims the screen below standard low brightness levels.
 Here we'll show you how to set up Accessibility Shortcut for either use case.

 How to Set up Accessibility Shortcut in iOS 11

 - Launch the Settings app on your iPhone or iPad.

 - Scroll down to the bottom of the list and tap Accessibility Shortcut.